idetik/coretik/README.md

 #### Advanced

 Models can handle post metas easily, including protected metas.
 Models provides a meta accessor like object properties.
-Metas has to be declared in the model constructor.
+Metas have to be declared in the model constructor.
 Only declared metas will be saved in database on a CRUD action.

 ```php